Questions And Answers

-The following FAQs are based on 2023 presentations to PhD students at Edinburgh University and potential customers.
+The following Q&As are based on 2023 presentations to PhD students at Edinburgh University and potential customers.

 1.1 Why will there be a demand for accelerated growth technology?